valates/StellarisDoubleSwarmTimeframe/README.md

 # War in Heaven
 -Increased chance of Awakened Empire having War in Heaven with rival ethos Fallen Empire from 40% to 55%.

--Increased chance of Awakened Empire having War in Heaven with random Fallen EMpire from 20% to 35%.
+-Increased chance of Awakened Empire having War in Heaven with random Fallen Empire from 20% to 35%.

 -Reduced chance of no War in Heaven post-Awakened Empire from 40% to 10%.